sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _repo-updater: 1000+ repositories scheduled due to user traffic for 5m0s_
+- _repo-updater: less than 1 repositories scheduled due to user traffic for 8h0m0s_

 **Possible solutions:**

+- Check repo-updater logs.
+This is expected to fire if there are no user added code hosts
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json